magnussolution/magnusbilling7/wiki/en/modules/sendCreditProducts/sendCreditProducts.rst

 Country
 """""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sendCreditProducts-operator_name:

-Operator Name
+Operator name
 """""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sendCreditProducts-operator_id:

-Operator Id
+Operator ID
 """""""""""

-We not write the description to this field.
+We did not write the description to this field.